 - Inadequate procedures in place to manage the quality or availability.

 - Ineffective signage

 - Booking issues

-Financial interactions with

 - Financial interactions with hirers / users

 - Oversight / provision of peripheral services (eg. cleaning / maintenance)

 OWNER Janice Byers

 LIKELHOOD Likely

 Manage Facilities & Bookings - Receive enquiry and determine which Department is responsible for administering the booking.
 Process for managing bookings to ensure no duplication